istio/enhancements/.github/ISSUE_TEMPLATE/beta_feature.md

 **CLI**

-- [ ] Necesssary CLI command has been implemented and are complete.
+- [ ] Any necessary CLI commands have been implemented and are complete.

 **Bugs**